Nordåsvatnet

-Nordåsvannet or Nordåsvatnet is a bay in Bergen Municipality in central Vestland county, Norway.
+Nordåsvatnet is a bay in Bergen Municipality in central Vestland county, Norway.
 Located about 10 km south of the centre of the city of Bergen, it separates the boroughs of Fana and Ytrebygda from the borough of Fyllingsdalen.
 Nordåsvannet has an area of about 5 km2, and is connected to the Grimstadfjorden at its far western end.
-The entire fjord, consisting of the Grimstadfjorden and Nordåsvannet, is known as the Fjøsangerfjorden.
+The entire fjord, consisting of the Grimstadfjorden and Nordåsvannet, is locally known as the Fjøsangerfjorden.
 It is approximately 11 km long.

-The Bergen neighborhoods of Søreidegrenda, Nesttun, Paradis, Fjøsanger, Bønestoppen, and Straume are all located on the shores of Nordåsvannet.
+The Bergen neighborhoods of Søreidegrenda, Nesttun, Paradis, Fjøsanger, Bønestoppen, and Straume are all located on the shores of Nordåsvatnet.
 The Gamlehaugen mansion is located on the shores of the bay.
 Gamlehaugen is one of the Norwegian King's royal residences.